 You should stop taking clear fluids up to 4 hours before your appointment.
+You should have nothing by mouth until after your procedures.

 The laxatives are needed to clean your bowel so the endoscopist can have a clear view of the lining of the bowel.
 If the bowel is not clean then there is a higher chance that something can be missed.
 You must take the four doses of Klean-Prep you received.
 Please follow the instructions below and not those in the Klean-Prep box.
 Each sachet of Klean-Prep is dissolved in a litre of water.